brajeshwar/brajeshwar.github.io/_posts/2008/2008-09-27-what-do-investors-look-for-in-a-startup.md

----
-layout: post
-title: What do investors look for in a startup?
+# What do investors look for in a startup?
----

 {% include video source="youtube" id="_BwatxQwgNs" %}